isomerpages/govtech-gobusiness-main/_start-a-business/2c-reserve-your-business-name.md

 2) Engage a registered filing agent (e.g: law firm, accounting firm or corporate secretarial firm) to submit an online application on your behalf.

-{% include accordion-new.html %}

 The pre-requisites, information and supporting documents needed for the application to reserve the business name will vary, depending on the business structure type.
 Click on the respective business structure to find out more.

+{% include accordion-new.html %}

-#### Review of applications by Referral Authorities
+#### Review of applications by referral authorities

 Certain names require approval from Referral Authorities.
 For example, names containing 'hospital', 'clinic', 'surgery', 'healthcare' will require approval from the Ministry of Health.
 In such cases, the application may take between 14 days to 60 days.

 You can find the list of Referral Authorities [here](https://www.acra.gov.sg/how-to-guides/before-you-start/referral-authorities){:target="_blank"}.